-Risk assessments are completed for any significant risks in accordance with the SMBC Risk Assessment guidance.
+Risk assessments are completed for any significant risks following the SMBC Risk Assessment guidance.
 These cover curriculum-based activities in school, school visits and the running of the school building and grounds

-Responsibility for ensuring risk assessments have been completed lies with Co-Headteacher and SBM.
+Responsibility for ensuring risk assessments have been completed lies with Jeanette Longley and Nicola Simcock

-Risk Assessments are held centrally - Glass cupboard, reception area and are available for all staff to view.
+Risk Assessments are held centrally.
+Reception area, glass cupboard and is available for all staff to view.